little-dude/rmp-rpc-book/src/ch01-00-introduction.md

 Two things:

-- I am pretty much a beginner with Tokio and this book has not been under any review by qualified people yet.
+- I am pretty much a beginner with Tokio and this book has not been reviewed by qualified people yet.
 It may promote anti-patterns, contain errors, imprecisions, etc.
 - This is work in progress.
 There are _many_ things I'd like to add: more explanations, more detailed examples, TLS support, graceful shutdown for the